The three systems administered by KPPA are qualified defined benefit plans. A defined benefit plan pays benefits based on a formula.

 Final Compensation

-Nonhazardous retirement benefits are based upon a 5-High Final Compensation.
+Nonhazardous retirement benefits are based upon 5-High Final Compensation.
 When Final Compensation is based on the 5-High, it must include at least 48 months and a minimum of five fiscal years.
 The years used do not have to be full (12 month) years.

 Member Pension Spiking

-A member's final compensation will be adjusted unless the increase in creditable compensation by more than 10% is due to one of the following exemptions:
+A member's final compensation will be adjusted unless the increase in creditable compensation is due to one of the following exemptions:

 - Bona Fide promotion or career advancement;